suchabeauty/suchabeauty/README.md

 dni ⪼ 18+ , disgusting people , immature folks

-⊱ interact always if youre not on the dni list ! touchstarved , PLEASE c+h
+⊱ interact always if youre not on the dni list ! c+h enc

 ʚ𖦹ɞ love me.